mirfarzam/Topics-in-Data-Mining/Linear regression/README.md

 Ridge regression solves the multicollinearity problem through shrinkage parameter λ (lambda).
 Look at the equation below.

-###Ridge
+### Ridge

 In this equation, we have two components.
 First one is least square term and other one is lambda of the summation of β2 (beta- square) where β is the coefficient.
 This is added to least square term in order to shrink the parameter to have a very low variance.

 Important Points:
-•The assumptions of this regression is same as least squared regression except normality is not to be assumed •It shrinks the value of coefficients but doesn’t reaches zero, which suggests no feature selection feature •This is a regularization method and uses l2 regularization.
+- The assumptions of this regression is same as least squared regression except normality is not to be assumed
+- It shrinks the value of coefficients but doesn’t reaches zero, which suggests no feature selection feature
+- This is a regularization method and uses l2 regularization.

-#Lasso Regression
+# Lasso Regression

 Similar to Ridge Regression, Lasso (Least Absolute Shrinkage and Selection Operator) also penalizes the absolute size of the regression coefficients.
 In addition, it is capable of reducing the variability and improving the accuracy of linear regression models.